subtalegames/cortex/README.md

 ## How it works

-Cortex uses the crash handling approach described in a [blog post][inspiration] by Mason Remaley (Anthropic Studios) from March 2021.
+Cortex uses the crash handling approach described in [this blog post][inspiration] by Mason Remaley (Anthropic Studios) from March 2021.

 The crash handling implementation is simple and straight forward: when the application is launched, invoke the application again as a subprocess of itself, and monitor the subprocess for non-successful exit codes.

 To prevent the application from recursively invoking itself until infinity, a command argument (`--cortex-child`) is used to identify whether the process is the crash handler (and so a subprocess should be invoked) or a subprocess.

-For example, the first time that the application is run, Cortex identifies that the `--cortex-child` argument is not present.
-The application is then self-spawned as a subprocess, this time with the `--cortex-child` argument included so the regular application logic (`run_application()` in the example above) can start.
+> For example, the first time that the application is run, Cortex identifies that the `--cortex-child` argument is not present.
+The application is then self-spawned as a subprocess, this time with the `--cortex-child` argument included
+> so the regular application logic (`run_application()` in the example above) can start.

 ## License